-(f) Foreign currency transactions and balances
+(f) Foreign Currency Transactions and Balances Continued

-Transaction and balances
+Transaction and Balances Continued

 Non-monetary items that are measured at fair value are translated using the rate at the date when fair value was determined.

 Exchange differences arising on the settlement of monetary items or on translating monetary items at rates different from those at which they were translated on initial recognition or in prior reporting periods are recognised through profit or loss, except where they relate to an item of other comprehensive income or whether they are deferred in equity as qualifying hedges.